DieuLinhThuy/Projektarbeit-I-OpenAlex/README.md

 **Closing Phase**
 The project is completed, the work results are accepted, and the collected experiences are secured (lessons learned).
 The project is presented and summarized in a report.

 <br></br>
-### **Proceeding**
-1. Research
-2. Extracting data from Open Alex
---> Analyzing this data
-3. Using Python to filter the data on Open Alex API, title, author, publication, type, and related works
-4. Getting familiar with NEO4J
---> Creating graphs
-5. Building a web interface to display graphs and data

-<br></br>
 ### **"SMART"** Goals